laserpants/trombone/README.md

     API-Access: client:hash

 Authentication is enabled by default.
-A client application that wishes to access the service must therefore,
+A client application that wishes to consume the service must therefore,

 1. be present in the `trombone_keys` database table with a unique identifier and the secure token; as well as
 * supply the following HTTP header with each request: